 Now even though the non-trivial solution to the self-consistent fermion mass generating equation given in (\ref{L4}) might not require a Goldstone boson, there was still the issue of determining what would oblige the theory to actually choose the non-trivial solution to it rather than the trivial one in the first place.
 To this end the present author compared the energy densities of the two solutions to find \cite{Mannheim1974a,Mannheim1975} that if $\gamma_{\theta}(\alpha)$ took the special value

 the infrared divergences that would then follow (the theory having been softened so much in the ultraviolet and thus made more and more divergent in the infrared) would then drive the theory into a spontaneously broken vacuum $|\Omega_{\rm m}\rangle$ in which $\langle \Omega_{\rm m}|\bar{\psi}\psi|\Omega_{\rm m}\rangle \neq 0$.
 In order to take care of the infinities that the energy density contained the present author chose not to normal order them away, but rather to cancel them by a counterterm, with the appropriate one being a four-fermion interaction with coupling constant $g$.
 Now for a point-coupled such interaction this counterterm would itself generate new infinities.
-However with the dimension of $\bar{\psi}\psi$ having been reduced from $d_{\theta}(\alpha)=3$ to $d_{\theta}(\alpha)=3+\gamma_{\theta}(\alpha)=2$, the dimension of $(\bar{\psi}\psi)^2$ was reduced from six to four so that it had become renormalizable, something we expound on in detail in Sec.
-V-A below.
+However with the dimension of $\bar{\psi}\psi$ having been reduced from $d_{\theta}(\alpha)=3$ to $d_{\theta}(\alpha)=3+\gamma_{\theta}(\alpha)=2$, the four-fermion theory becomes renormalizable, something we expound on in detail in Secs.
+IV-F and V-A below.
 With this specific counterterm the then finite energy density was found to have none other than a double-well potential structure in which $\langle \Omega_{\rm m}|\bar{\psi}\psi|\Omega_{\rm m}\rangle=m/g$ was non-zero.
 Specifically, in terms of a renormalization group subtraction point $\mu^2$ that we elaborate on in Sec.
 IV below, the renormalized energy density was given as the double-welled